Gufran/flightpath/site/route-discovery.md

 to receive traffic from edge.

 After discovering the services Flightpath looks for service metadata.
 Any metadata attribute that starts with `flightpath-route-` is used for routing configuration.

+!!! tip
+    Flightpath only cares about the `flightpath-route` prefix on metadata key.
+You can configure as many routes as you want simply by adding more meta attributes with this prefix.

+    For example one service can have `flightpath-route-main`, `flightpath-route-path-prefix`, `flightpath-route-only-auth` to configure three different routes with different domains and paths.

-The value of such an attribute must adhere to one of the following forms:
+The value of a matching attribute must adhere to one of the following forms:

 `domain.tld`